Frequently Asked Questions

 The Key to Learning at home program activities amplify the world that children naturally inhabit, to make sure that they explore every corner of it in as much depth as possible.
 Be their guide and enjoy getting into their world, at their level.
 Make whatever you can into a game.
 Share fascinating or interesting anecdotes with them.
 Model interest in everything the world has to offer.
 These are the most effective things you can do to raise your child’s level of curiosity about the world around them and love of learning in general.

 Playing with my child doesn't come easily to me...

-We believe anyone can learn to be their child’s best teacher and to enjoy playing with their child.
-You will receive lots of tips and advice in the introductory pack.
+We believe anyone can learn to be their child’s best ‘teacher’ (guide/facilitator) and to enjoy playing with their child.
+You will receive lots of tips and advice in the introductory documents.
 These include ways of making the sessions as much fun as possible and really engaging your child.
 If you have the desire to have fun with your child, you will.
 As soon as you start doing the sessions, you will begin to see more and more ways of being creative, role-playing with props and what motivates your child.
-All the parents who have used Key to Learning so far say that the connection the sessions foster between the parent and the child is incredible.
+All the parents who have used Key to Learning at Home so far say that the connection the sessions foster between the parent and the child is incredible.
 So, if you really want your child to get the benefits from Key to Learning, trust that you can develop what it takes and don’t be afraid to ask for help if you need it.
 We’ll be here!

 I've seen some great ideas on the internet for free - why does my child need this?